yuichiok/SSbarAnalysis/README.md

  3. Main analysis for generated event happens in `EventAnalyzer::AnalyzeGen()`.
     - Check for cuts described in `EventAnalyzer::TriggerMap()`.
     - Fills histogram defined in `HistManager.cc`.
-> [!NOTE]
-> In generated event analysis, "cheated PID" will be used for PID.

 #### Reconstructed Events
  1. Reconstructed part takes place after the generated event analysis.